OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

 27. Re-authenticate users prior to performing critical operations
 28. If using third party code for authentication inspect the code carefully to ensure it is not affected by any malicious code
+29. Password entry should be masked (e.g., on web forms use the input type "password") on the user's screen unless temporarily made viewable by the user
+30. Ensure that no credentials are stored in clear text or are easily retrievable in encoded or encrypted forms in the browser's storage mechanisms

 #### 3. Cryptographic based authentication